mayunlong89/iBSTools/README.md

 --
 ####Using Tips

-1. If you use PBS(Portable Batch System) in your cluster server , **avoid to appoint relative path** for `-o,--outdir` and other parameters which need to assign path because workspace is changed when pbs file is submitted.
+1. If you use PBS(Portable Batch System) in your cluster server, **avoid to appoint relative path** for `-o,--outdir` and other parameters which need to assign path because workspace will be changed when pbs file is submitted.

 2. wiggle format
 More detail information in [UCSC Genome Browser: Wiggle Track Format (WIG)](http://genome.ucsc.edu/goldenPath/help/wiggle.html).